 If you think you don't need to create a personal brand because you're not a marketing major, think again.
 No matter what type of career you want, creating your personal brand will help you manage that career.
 A personal brand will help you determine who you are and what you want to do.
 It prepares you to effectively communicate to a prospective employer why he or she should choose you for the job.
-A personal brand can help distinguish you from other job candidates whether you're applying for a job in accounting, operations, human resources, sales, or any other area.
+A personal brand can help distinguish you from other job candidates, whether you're applying for a job in accounting, operations, human resources, sales, or any other area.

-Today is a great time to be graduating from college and looking for a job because it's pretty much a sellers' market.
-This means that there are more great jobs than great candidates.
-This is an exciting landscape where new job titles are created every day.
-Jobs such as interactive marketing manager, chief learning officer, video game designer, and social networking specialist were unheard of just a few years ago.
-Can you imagine the new jobs that will appear in the next decade?
+Whether you are graduating during a period of economic prosperity or recession, there are always some companies hiring and some good jobs.
+And new job titles are created every day.
+Just imagine the new jobs that will appear during the next decade.
+If you are likely to enter the job market when the economy is down, it is more important than ever that you begin now working to create and market a great Brand You.
 Although you can't make any assumptions about job retention, you will still have security-the security that comes from being a career activist, security you create by constantly scanning the horizon for new opportunities to add value.